 Browney Curve reinforcement work

-We have started a £33million project to reinforce over 1km of land at Browney Curve in County Durham.
+We have completed a £33million project to reinforce over 1km of land at Browney Curve in County Durham.

 The land at Browney Curve, which the East Coast Main Line sits on, is an active landslip, and our teams monitor the ground to see if there’s any movement and to make sure it’s safe for trains to run.